SevenShepherd/SevenShepherd.github.io/_posts/2024-07-24-what-is-a-cult.markdown

 > “The so-called [Free Grace version of the gospel](https://sevenshepherd.github.io/free-grace-theology/) of Jesus Christ is unbiblical, anti-evangelical, and sub-Christian, ...” — Dr. J.I.
 Packer (Ph.D., University of Oxford), Time Magazine top 25 evangelical.
 On [faith](https://youtu.be/jOFsFgUUdZo), on [repentance](https://youtu.be/gExLXpPJDd8).

 It is unfathomable to me that there is a group of people out there telling murderers, rapists, and pedophiles, that all they have to do is *&ldquo;change their minds,&rdquo;* not repent and turn away from what they're doing.
 These people have the audacity to call themselves Christians, teachers, and spiritual leaders.
-If you're so afraid of *&ldquo;legalism,&rdquo;* which this is not, that you can't tell a pedophile to repent, turn away from his sin, and stop molesting children, you're in a cult all your own.
+If you're so afraid of *&ldquo;legalism,&rdquo;* which this is not, that you can't tell a pedophile to repent, turn away from their sin, and stop molesting children, you're in a cult all your own.

 > Repentance is a heartfelt sorrow for sin, a renouncing of it, and a sincere commitment to forsake it and walk in obedience to Christ.
 >